-You will be picked up in Glencree and transferred to your overnight accommodation in the picturesque village of Enniskerry.
+You will be picked up at the Curtlestown Wood car park and transferred to your overnight accommodation in the picturesque village of Enniskerry.
 Be sure to take time out to visit the beautiful Powerscourt House & Gardens.

 Day 2: Curtlestown Wood to Roundwood

 Beginning where you left off yesterday, along quiet country lanes and forest paths, before descending to follow the path of the tranquil Glencree River.
 Then, climbing away from the river, you will enjoy views over Powerscourt waterfall (Ireland’s highest waterfall), before continuing across the Glencree Valley, skirting around Djouce Mountain.
-On a clear day, it is worth climbing to the summit of Djouce (725m) for it’s stunning views of Dublin Bay to the north and the Wicklow Mountains to the south.
+On a clear day, it is worth climbing to the summit of Djouce (725m) for its stunning views of Dublin Bay to the north and the Wicklow Mountains to the south.
 You will then follow a raised walkway with more fantastic views over the glacial lake of Lough Tay and the Luggala valley.

 Day 3: Roundwood to Laragh/Glendalough

 This is a shorter day with time for exploring the serene heart of the Wicklow uplands, located at the junction of four major glacial valleys.
 It is also worth taking some time to visit the 6th century St. Kevin’s Monastery at Glendalough, which was one of the great centres of learning in early Christian Ireland.
 Its 30-metre round tower still stands proud today.